endeavourhealth-discovery/UserManager/README.md

 ![Build Status](https://s3.eu-west-2.amazonaws.com/endeavour-codebuild/badges/Models/build.svg)
 ![Unit Tests](https://s3.eu-west-2.amazonaws.com/endeavour-codebuild/badges/Models/unit-test.svg)

-The models for the data sharing manager is setup as a separate maven project that can be imported into other applications.
+The models for the user manager is setup as a separate maven project that can be imported into other applications.
 This gives you the ability to access the models and also directly access the database functions without using the API.

 The structure of the models is as follows